 The Snapdragon 8 Gen 2 was just announced, but we already have the leaked benchmarks.
 These are the benchmarks of the upcoming Snapdragon 8 Gen 2-powered Vivo X90 Pro+, launching on November 22.

-On AnTuTu 9, the Snapdragon 8 Gen 2 scored 1,293,410, which is over 19% higher than the Snapdragon 8 Gen 1 score.
+On AnTuTu 9, the Snapdragon 8 Gen 2 scored 1,293,410, over 19% higher than the Snapdragon 8 Gen 1 score.
 For reference, the Snapdragon 8 Gen 1 scored 1,061,361 on the Moto Edge X30.
 The Snapdragon 8 Gen 2 is ahead of the Snapdragon 8 Gen 1 in all aspects of the AnTuTu test, be it CPU, GPU, memory, or UX.

 Over on GeekBench 5, the story remains the same.
 The Snapdragon 8 Gen 2 scored 1483 and 4709 in single-core and multi-core performance, respectively.
 This is much higher than the Snapdragon 8 Gen 1 achieved— 1240 in single-core and 3850 in multi-core.
 All in all, the Snapdragon 8 Gen 2 precedes the 8 Gen 1 in single-core by over 16% and in multi-core by over 18%.